jessiewuwu/ph2-pA-week-1-passion-project/README.md

 ### Challenging Points (If I had more time, I'd fix all of these:)
-1. My delete route isn't working and I am not sure why.
+**IT WORKS NOW!** 1.
+My delete route isn't working and I am not sure why.
 It may be because the user has to first search for the ID#, which then goes through the post method, but then we'd have to go to the delete method with the same ID# from the post method.

 2. With randomize, it directs you to the profile of a random dog_id, however if you had deleted the dog's profile from the database, the current randomize route doens't take this into consideration.
 If Dog id 3 is deleted and the random number is 3, then it'll redirect the user to a broken page.
 Maybe I have to include some if conditions.

 3. All my routes are in the index.rb file.
 It would be better to spend a few minutes to put them in the appropriate category files.
 Since I am out of time, I am paranoid that if I start moving things around, it will break all the routes, even though technically it shouldn't, I think, maybe.

-4. I was unable to successfully have access levels for Volunteers and Admin.
+**IT WORKS NOW!
+NOT DRY, BUT IT WORKS!** 4.
+I was unable to successfully have access levels for Volunteers and Admin.
 If the user isn't logged in, then they shouldn't have access to the dog rating route (/dogs/:id/new).
 If the user is logged in, the log-out link will appear in the nav bar and they wouldn't have to see the same index options: sign in, register, view as a guest.
 Right now any volunteer can create, edit, and delete a profile page, but really only the Admin should have access to these routes.

 5. Instead of having both an Admin model (which I ended up not using due to time) and a Volunteer model, I should add an attribute: t.boolean :admin since both the Volunteer and Admin share the same keys: name, email, username, password.

 6. My password validation min length isn't working.
 Is it because of bcrypt?

-7. When I had my original code, it would allow me to see the options page, which you can only see if you're logged in.
+**IT WORKS NOW!
+I had given it the wrong params name** 7.
+When I had my original code, it would allow me to see the options page, which you can only see if you're logged in.
 But then when I clicked to go rate a dog, it'd think I am no longer logged in and asked me to log in.
 My logout feature might not be working.

-8. I would like to figure out a way to store images in a database and have it show up based on an photo id or dog id.
+**I SHOULD ASK SOREN SINCE HE HAS IT IN HIS PROJECT** 8.
+I would like to figure out a way to store images in a database and have it show up based on an photo id or dog id.
 Right now pictures are inside the public/imgs folder and saved by the dog's id number.
 I have to manually name the photo based on the dog's id.
 It works for the /browse page, with the iteration, it shows the dog's picture.
 However if you go to the dog's profile, the picture link no longer works.
 I can't figure out why.
 The image link is exactly the same and both files are in the same folder.